Lars Stenberg: landscape paintings and other art

 I grew up in a coastal region of Scotland that was part rural idyll and part coal mining and heavy industry.
 As a result of living with these contrasts, my art is concerned with the environments we live in: how we shape them and how they shape us.
 Known for my colourful landscape painting and for my inspiring art workshops, I also work with digital media, audio and assemblage.
 I’m co-author of two books on environmental accessibility; and have undertaken several large-scale public art projects in the UK and Australia.
 I live and work on Wadawurrung Country in Australia.

-You can find me on Instagram or, if you prefer a more relaxed approach free from adverts, bots, trolls and political mayhem, you can sign up to my email list.
+You can find me on Instagram although recently I’ve moved to Substack as its more relaxed pace suits the brain dumping I’m doing for my latest project.
+You can also sign up to my email list.
 You might get half a dozen emails a year if you’re lucky, and you’ll also get advanced (as in, before it goes on social media) notice of exhibitions, open studios, workshops and new collections.

 Landscapes of Belonging